 - Local nonprofit organizations and agencies, such as arts organizations, who have a need for pro bono legal assistance.

-In 2014, Frost Brown Todd lawyers provided over 3,588 hours of pro bono legal services to clients in need.
-Our Louisville office was awarded the 2011 Outstanding Law Firm award for pro bono work from the Legal Aid Society.
+In 2014, Frost Brown Todd attorneys provided over 3,588 hours of pro bono legal services to clients in need.
+The Louisville office was awarded the 2011 Outstanding Law Firm award for pro bono work from the Legal Aid Society.
 In Cincinnati, the attorneys commit to taking 40 cases per year from the Volunteer Lawyer Program.
 These cases run the gamut in terms of legal problems and the firm's attorneys strive to solve for pro bono clients.
-In Louisville, our lawyers agreed to represent victims of domestic violence in hearings for protective orders.
+In Louisville, the attorneys agreed to represent victims of domestic violence in hearings for protective orders.
 This project is aimed at correcting the problem of unrepresented victims seeking protective orders from violent offenders.
-In Indianapolis, our attorneys volunteered for the Indianapolis Bar Association's Ask a Lawyer program, which provides free legal advice as a service to the community.
+In Indianapolis, the attorneys volunteered for the Indianapolis Bar Association's Ask a Lawyer program, which provides free legal advice as a service to the community.